 5. Place the right plants in the right spot based on their water and light requirements.

 7. Ensure regular maintenance of the xeriscape garden.

 Xeriscape Design Ideas

-Xeriscaping design varies with soil, climate, and how you want your garden to look.
-Popular xeriscaping design ideas include:
+Xeriscaping designs change based on soil, climate, and how you want your garden to look.

-These are just a few examples of xeriscaping design ideas to consider.
-To create a successful project, it is essential to choose the best combination of native plants for your climate.
-Here are some examples to consider.
+These are just a few xeriscaping ideas to think about.
+To succeed, pick the right native plants for your climate.

 Types of Xeriscaping Plants